Our immune systems are fighting to keep us healthy every day, so we should take every chance we get to help support them!

 24) Miso

 Another soup you should add to your sick day menu!
-Miso, typically found in miso soup, is fermented soybeans made into a paste.
-It's full of probiotics that help boost the diversity in your gut microbiome, helping to give your immune system a little boost, too.
+Miso, typically found in miso soup, is one of several fermented foods that support gut and immune health.
+Miso is fermented soybeans made into a paste.
+It’s full of probiotics that help boost the diversity in your gut microbiome, helping to give your immune system a little boost, too.
+(23)

 25) Dark chocolate